fmrtl73/pxdocs/content/reference/CLI/updating-volumes.md

 Note that the `shared` field is shown as `no`, indicating that `clitest` is not a shared volume.

+Before turning on sharing, make sure no applications are actively using the volume.
+Kubernetes users can scale down their application pods so that the volume is in a detached state.

 Next, let's turn on sharing:

 ```text